m0d1nst4ll3r/42_libft/README.md

 Makefile 'bonus' rule is bugged and relinks every time.
 I haven't found a way to do it right.
 Makefiles are weird.
 I give up.

+Note2:

+When trying to reproduce existing functions, NULL pointers should not be protected if you want to reproduce them exactly.
+As such, I opted to remove them, but keep them for my own functions.

+war-machine tests are pretty basic and they all succeed easily unit-test tests are very advanced and test a lot, including the NULL pointers protection

+But unit-test tests are made for mac instead of linux